momochi000/typewar/README.md

 stat/level difference between the player and that monster, but the difficulty of typing the words (for example) should be scalable outside of that.
 Will need to make it harder for someone who can type really fast.
+#### Tighten hitboxes (both of entities and of text fragments)
 #### REFACTOR: pull out common battle entity behavior into a separate component
 #### Improve damage calculation
 Use the properties of the attack (which will be carried by the text fragment) when resolving damage dealt.
 Should happen in the resolveAttack and resolveDefense private methods in the battle manager
 #### Properly animate text fragment when it transitions to various states
-Need ot make several stories out of this
+Need to make several stories out of this
 Animate a successful hit
 Animate a successful defense
 Animate successful completion
-+ player attacks that fail fade away when typed.
++ player attacks that fail fade away when typed. on second thought don't do this because we're transitioning to the different style of player attacking (or at least testing it out first)
   * opacity 0 with transition (possibly flicker to off)
-  * fragment immediately becomes ineffective (collision off) any more?
+  * fragment immediately becomes ineffective (collision off)
++ player gets hit
+any more?
 #### Consider initializing box2d as part of Crafty's init
 not part of the scene init